-During a figure M, the model aircraft disappears from view behind a low cloud, or in the sun, which is directly in the background, so that only one stall turn is visible.
+During a figure M, the model aircraft disappears from view behind a low cloud, or produces sun reflections, so that only one stall turn is visible.
 Every judge scores N/O. The competitor will be awarded a reflight with the entire schedule being judged, but only the mark for the affected manoeuvre used to complete the tabulation.